neondatabase/website/next/content/docs/guides/vercel.md

 ## What the Neon integration does

 The Neon-Vercel integration connects your Vercel project to a Neon project.
-If you do not have a Neon project, you can create one when adding the integration.
-While deploying the integration, you will select a database from the root branch of your Neon project.
-This will be your production database.
+If you do not have a Neon project, you can create one while adding the integration.
+When deploying the integration, you will select a database from the root branch of your Neon project.
+This will become your production database.

-Once the integration is deployed, it will create a branch in Neon for each Git branch pushed to the GitHub account associated with the Vercel [preview deployment](https://vercel.com/docs/concepts/deployments/preview-deployments), allowing you to take advantage of Neon's branching capabilities.
+When the integration is deployed, it creates a branch in Neon for each Git branch pushed to the GitHub account associated with your Vercel [preview deployment](https://vercel.com/docs/concepts/deployments/preview-deployments), allowing you to take advantage of Neon's branching capabilities.

-Optionally, based on your selection, the integration also creates a development branch, which you can use with your Vercel development environment instead of a local database.
-The development branch is a copy of your production branch that you can modify without affecting your production data.
+Optionally, based on your selection, the integration also creates a development branch, which you can use with your Vercel development environment.
+The development branch is a copy of your production branch.

 The integration sets these environment variables in Vercel: